Amo10/ThePeachAlliance2020/README.md

 # ThePeachAlliance2020

-Add a scout folder under sdcard \n Add Scouts.txt to the folder
+Add a scout folder under sdcard

+Add Scouts.txt to the folder